Canada

 Ramble through Parc Royal for playgrounds, hike and bike trails along with the Mount Royal Chalet.
 Photo Credit: Catherine Parker

-Parc du Mont-Royal offers a must for families looking to ramble and explore.
-Named in 1535 by Jacques Cartier, Parc du Mont-Royal is in the center of the city.
+Parc du Mont-Royal is a must for families looking to ramble and explore.
+Named in 1535 by Jacques Cartier, it is in the city’s center.

 Plan ahead and take a picnic lunch or dinner.
-Large city parks are a great place for kids to unwind and I like to include them in my road trip itineraries.
+Large city parks are great places for kids to unwind, and I like to include them in my road trip itineraries.

 Find parking along Chemin Remembrance.
 Free.